fiberplane/create-honc-app/cli/README.md

 This file can be kept in version control.
 From [the Neon docs](https://neon.tech/docs/reference/cli-set-context):

 > **Neon does not save any confidential information to the context file (for example, auth tokens).** You can safely commit this file to your repository or share with others.

+## More resources
+We have an [awesome HONC list](https://github.com/fiberplane/create-honc-app/blob/main/awesome-honc.md) with further guides, use cases and examples.